L0nelyPlut0/Projects/README.txt

                   prompted to enter your number of voters and each voter will then get to type the name of their preferred candidate in descending order.

-        - caesar.c:
-            - About:
-                - This program is a simple one which scrambles a word based on a user inputted number key.
-This moves all of the letters of your inputted phrase either forward or backward in the alphabet (as you can input positive or negative numbers) and then prints out the coded message- producing a phrase or a larger amount of text which can only be de-scrambled if the reader knows the inputted user key.
-            - Usage:
-                - This program will takes in user number key first, then it prompts for plaintext and will out put the scrambled text.
-                - enter into terminal after compilation './caesar 3' and your scrambled text will be displayed int the terminal.
-                - eg: key = 3, plaintext = 'Hello, World!", and scrambled output =
-                'Khoor, Zruog!"

-        - scrabble.c:
-            - About:
-                - This was one of the very first problem sets I completed for CS50.
-It is a simple program that takes in 2 words from 2 players.
-It then scores them against the letter scoring in the game 'Scrabble' and displays the winner with the most points.
-In this program there is error checking to ensure that the that the players are entering single words only.
-            - Usage:
-             -  run './scrabble' in the terminal after compilation.
-Then enter the word for player 1 followed by a word for player 2 and the winner (or a tie) will be displayed.

-        - hotelManager.cpp:
-            - About:
-                - This is a software program that manages rooms and customers of a hotel.
-                It is made with a lot of OOP and many different classes and functions for different tasks and features a manager would need to run a hotel.
-Rooms can be added and their features can be set, customers can then check in and out of created rooms.
-                - The manager can also search for rooms and see if another customer has already booked it out.
-                - There is a main menu and submenus based off of user inputted choice.
-                - This software is what I wanted to make to improve my knowledge of C++ and OOP and it was a great way to learn more about them.
-            - Usage:
-                - This software is very easy to use as it has a clear menu with a list of options to select to navigate through the management system.
-                - run the file by entering './hotelManager' into the terminal after compilation.
-                - Then you need to add a new room to your hotel before booking in customers, this can be done by entering '1' to enter the 'manage rooms' menu, then adding a room using the displayed menu number and following the prompts to describe the features of the room.
-                - once at least one room has been added the other options of booking customers, or searching rooms will be accessible from the main menu.